 We follow a simple spray and shower routine to naturally protect ourselves from chlorine damage.

-- After swimming spray off with After Swim Chlorine Neutralizing Spray then change and come home to bathe.
+- After swimming spray off with After Swim Chlorine Neutralizing Spray (recipe above) then change and come home to bathe.

-- Use carbon water filters in all of our home showers to remove chlorine.
+- Carbon water filters in all of our home showers to remove chlorine.

 - These screw on shower attachments cost around $30.00 and use $12.00 replaceable filters that last for up to 6 months.
 (We have been very happy with the results.
 Even my father, who is allergic to chlorine, was able to shower without developing itchy skin.)